florent37/JsonSerializable-Plugin/README.md

 ## Using MarketPlace

-Search `JsonSerializable-Plugin` in the intellij plugin marketplace then click on install.
+Search `JsonSerializable` in the intellij plugin marketplace then click on install.

 # JsonSerializable